jina-ai/executors/jinahub/encoders/image/ImageTFEncoder/README.md

 )
 ```

 This encoder also offers a GPU version under the `gpu` tag.
-To use it, make sure to pass `device='cuda'`, as the initialization parameter, and `gpus='all'` when adding the containerized Executor to the Flow.
+To use it, make sure to pass `device='/GPU:0'`, as the initialization parameter, and `gpus='all'` when adding the containerized Executor to the Flow.
 See the [Executor on GPU](https://docs.jina.ai/tutorials/gpu_executor/) section of Jina documentation for more details.

 Here's how you would modify the example above to use a GPU